Happy Avenue: Band members

-Members include Wú Hóngfēi (吴虹飞, vocals), Gěng Fàng (耿放, electric guitar), Lǐ Wéiyán (李维岩, electric guitar), Zhōu Qí (周琦, electric bass guitar), and Tián Kūn (田坤, drum set).
+Members include Wú Hóngfēi (吴虹飞, vocals), Gěng Fàng (耿放, electric guitar), Lǐ Wéiyán (李维岩, electric guitar), Zhào Xīnyǔ (赵新宇, electric bass), and Tián Kūn (田坤, drum set).
 Wu originally also played acoustic guitar in the group before deciding early on to focus strictly on vocals.
-The original bass player, Shèng (胜), was replaced by Jiǎng Róng (蒋荣) in June 2000, and Jiang was eventually replaced by Zhou.
+The original bass player, Dí Shèng (翟胜), was replaced by Jiǎng Róng (蒋荣) in June 2000.
+Jiang was eventually replaced by Zhou, who was then replaced by Zhao in 2005.

 Wu Hongfei (surname Wu, b.
 1975), Happy Avenue's vocalist and leader, is a graduate of Beijing's prestigious Tsinghua University, with bachelor's degrees in environmental engineering and the editing of scientific books, and an M.A. degree in modern Chinese literature (although she primarily studied Western literature).
 Also the group's only female member, she has the distinction of being China's best known female rock singer.
 Originally from Sanjiang, in the southern Chinese province of Guangxi and a member of the Dong ethnic minority, Wu is also a magazine journalist and a published novelist.
 Her lyrics range from lighthearted, absurdist vignettes (like "The Orange Who Wished to Be an Apple") to darker and more melancholy meditations on subjects such as death, alienation, and longing.
 "Daughter" deals with the issues surrounding unwed motherhood.
 Some other songs feature literary subject matter; "The Fish Who Loved Xiaolong" tells the story of a mermaid, who gives up her tail in order that she might be able to leave the sea and marry a human.

 The group's music is eclectic, and generally unclassifiable by genre, though occasionally somewhat reminiscent of such avant-garde groups as Talking Heads.
 Songs range from quirky, upbeat, and sardonic ("Daughter") to somber and brooding ("May"), the latter style leading some reviewers to describe the group's music as gothic.
 About the group, Wu says, "We never, ever let 'common taste' influence our music.
 We do what we like."

 The group's melodies are catchy, with Wu's often pentatonic vocal melodies showing the influence of Chinese folk singing (leading the band to be described by some as a folk rock act).
 In some songs, Wu's expansive melodies extend to the highest register of her voice in a manner reminiscent of opera, while others are rather lullaby-like ("Knife").
 The group's albums often utilize vocal overdubbing to create an angelic choral effect.
 In a few songs ("Daughter"), Wu sings in a more unorthodox manner, using abrupt sliding tones, whispering, and even screaming, displaying a wide range of emotions.
 Her often consciously edgy vocals, thus, contrast considerably with those of the sweeter and more formulaic styles of Mandopop and Cantopop singers such as Faye Wong or Teresa Teng.